TO PROSPECTIVE GRADUATE STUDENTS:

 - a strong record of placing graduates in desirable academic and professional positions, both within the United States and abroad

-Brown’s graduate program is primarily Ph.D. granting, with no students admitted initially as terminal Master’s degree candidates.
+Brown’s graduate program is Ph.D. granting, and does not admit students solely pursuing a terminal Master’s degree.
 Students are admitted on the basis of their excellent academic credentials; strong evidence of the capacity to conduct innovative, rigorous independent research; and interests that align with the department’s overall areas of strength.
-If you wish to work with a particular faculty member, you should make that clear in your personal statement; however, the department makes admissions decisions collectively.
+If you wish to work with particular faculty members, you should make that clear in your personal statement; however, the department makes admissions decisions collectively.
 Our admissions process is highly selective.
-Each year, the department receives well over 100 applications for graduate study.
-We have typically made offers of admission to roughly 10-12 students per year, all of whom receive full five-year funding packages, which include tuition remission as well as an annual stipend.
+Each year, the department receives over 100 applications for graduate study.
+We have typically made offers of admission to roughly 8-10 students per year, all of whom receive full five-year funding packages, which include tuition remission as well as an annual stipend.